recomb-seq/recomb-seq.github.io/_paper-calls/RECOMB-2024-CfP.md

  * Submission deadline: **February 13, 2024** at 23:59 AoE (updates to existing registered abstracts only)
  * Author notification: March 12, 2024

-Short talks / Posters
+Short talks / Posters (please see "NEW UPDATE" at the top of this page)

- * Abstract submission deadline: March 26, 2024 at 23:59 AoE
+ * Abstract submission deadline: **March 26**, 2024 at 23:59 AoE
  * Authors will be notified shortly after submission

 #### Tracks